How to turn data privacy into success

 5 Ways to Improve Your Data Privacy Strategy

-Amid growing concerns about cybercrime, consumers are demanding stronger privacy protections for their data.
-Organizations must be prepared to protect individuals’ personal and confidential data; however, developing a strong cybersecurity strategy poses a multitude of challenges for many companies.
+Consumers are demanding stronger privacy protections for their data.
+They are not alone amid growing concerns about cybercrime.
+Above all, organizations must be prepared to protect individuals’ personal and confidential data.
+However, a challenge for companies is developing a strong cybersecurity strategy.

 Below are 5 tips on how to improve data privacy:

 Limit access to data